ViciousBadger/larion-world-generation/README.md

 "high erosion" (swamps, but also all windswept biomes), has been explicitly tied to the continents noise so that erosion will "lower" as you go further inland.
-The result is that continents usually have swamps and windswept biomes at the edges, normal biomes further in and mountains in the central areas.
+The result is that continents usually have swamps and windswept biomes at the edges, normal biomes further in and mountains at the center.

 In some cases, continents would become TOO mountainous (even I have limits), so I made the erosion and continentalness taper off after a certain